 Choose online job boards with the most Gen Z visibility

-Go beyond posting to your careers page and typical job boards like Monster, Indeed, ZipRecruiter, and CareerBuilder.
+Go beyond posting to your careers page and typical job boards like Monster, Indeed, ZipRecruiter, and CareerBuilder when recruiting graduates.
 Also target entry-level-specific boards such as Scouted, Zippia, and Entry Level Jobs that cater vocational content and advice to college students and recent grads.

 Also, make use of your LinkedIn, Twitter, Instagram and Facebook accounts to get the word out.
 Having a strong social media presence helps ensure you’re reaching young people who might not be actively looking for their first job yet (and who aren’t on any job boards as a result), but who might be enticed to learn more.

-Don’t wait too long to post job openings
+Don’t wait too long to advertise job openings

-Though new college graduates aren’t generally available to start working full-time until the summer after graduation, many of them start seriously hunting for their first “real job” during the fall semester before graduation.
+Though new college graduates aren’t generally available to start working full-time until the summer after graduation, many of them start seriously hunting for their first “real job” during the fall semester before they graduate.
 Keep that in mind as you time your get-the-word-out campaign.

 Tips on Assessment and Hiring